Richard Kappel writing at a table with collaborators

 Dumagi

 “Richard helped us define the direction of our company, structure our digital presence, and build the content that truly reflects who we are today.
-But his contribution went far beyond strategy.
-He became a right hand during a pivotal moment and helped turn ideas into action.”
+His contribution went far beyond strategy.”

 Camille Bouchard